uf-mil/mil/Home.md

-**DISCLAIMER: This repository and it's wiki are under construction.
-We are moving towards a common software stack based on Ubuntu 16.04 and ROS Kinetic.
-In the meantime, check out the [wiki](https://github.com/uf-mil/Sub8/wiki) on the [SubjuGator](https://github.com/uf-mil/SubjuGator) repository.
-Some of the information there may be a bit outdated, but most of it is current enough to get you up to speed for now.**

 The mil_common repository contains all of the ROS packages, scripts, and libraries that are common to all MIL vehicles.
 This allows us to avoid duplicating code as well as build up a library of useful tools.
 This wiki serves as the main landing page for the uf-mil Github organization and contains general information about the lab as well as documentation of the software in this repository.

 # General Information